-The Youth Services department has volunteer opportunities for kids between the ages of 10-13.
+The Youth Services department has volunteer opportunities for kids 10+.
 They can be long-term volunteers who come in regularly to fulfill school service hours, temporary volunteers who want to help with the occasional library program, or anything in-between.

 Examples of regular volunteer tasks:

 - Assist Youth Services staff with programs (keeping time, distributing materials, etc.)

 - Help with displays and peer reader recommendations

 - Participate in Middle Grade Advisory Group (starting mid-September)